-Supported solely by donations, the Parish Health Ministry program of Episcopal Retirement Homes (ERH) assists congregations of all denominations throughout Cincinnati, Columbus, Dayton and Southeastern Ohio develop or enhance their own parish nurse/health ministry.
+Supported solely by donations, the Parish Health Ministry program (PHM) of Episcopal Retirement Services (ERS) assists congregations of all denominations throughout central and southern Ohio and northern Kentucky develop or enhance their own parish nurse/health ministry.

 The ministry was founded in 1998 and currently services 75 congregations across southern Ohio.

 The movement stems from the healing ministry of Jesus, who promoted wholeness of body, mind and spirit.
 It is based on the premise that health is not just the absence of disease, rather the maximum attainable state of a person’s emotional, intellectual, physical, social, spiritual and vocational well-being.